viicttr/videogames-estimator/README.md

-- 👋 Hi, I’m @viicttr and I´m an big data engineer
+- 👋 Hi, I’m @viicttr and I´m a master's student in big data
 - ⚡ I’m looking for people who want to test a video games estimator
 - 📫 Just download the repository and go to estimator folder, open the videogames_estimator.ipynb file (jupyter notebook) and follow the instructions